fakedrtom/SVAFotate/README.md

-[data_source]_Mismatches_Count		The number of overlapping SVs from the data source with different SVTYPEs [data_source]_Mismatch_SVTYPEs		Comma-separated list of the other overlapping SVTYPEs from the data source Best_[data_source]_Mismatch_ID		The SV_ID of the best overlapping SV with different SVTYPE from the data source Best_[data_source]_Mismatch_SVTYPE	The SVTYPE of the best mismatch SV_ID from the data source Best_[data_source]_Mismatch_AF		The AF of the best mismatch SV_ID from the data source Best_[data_source]_Mismatch_Het		The Het count of the best mismatch SV_ID from the data source
+[data_source]_Mismatches_Count		The number of overlapping SVs from the data source with different SVTYPEs [data_source]_Mismatch_SVTYPEs		Comma-separated list of the other overlapping SVTYPEs from the data source Best_[data_source]_Mismatch_ID		The SV_ID of the best overlapping SV with different SVTYPE from the data source Best_[data_source]_Mismatch_OFP		The OFP of the best overlapping SV with different SVTYPE from the data source Best_[data_source]_Mismatch_SVTYPE	The SVTYPE of the best mismatch SV_ID from the data source Best_[data_source]_Mismatch_AF		The AF of the best mismatch SV_ID from the data source Best_[data_source]_Mismatch_Het		The Het count of the best mismatch SV_ID from the data source